 The Reaching Forward Mentor Program

 Mentors participate in an array of training and, with support from professional teaching artists, serve as peer leaders working directly with youth.
 Training and professional development take place throughout the program.
 Mentors are employed up to 10 hours per week, working directly in PAAM’s Youth Education Programs throughout the school year and summer.
+Mentors are paid $16 dollars per hour.

 The Details